elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 In two-thirds of cases, activist hedge funds propositions regarding strategy, operations, and financial are partially or fully successful.
 Hedge funds are non-confrontational and the return on activism announcements is approximately 7% in a year without reversals.
 Target firms experience increases in payout, operating performance, and higher CEO turnover after activism (+10%) and lower CEO pay (~$1M).

-Unlike mutual funds and pensions, Hedge Fund activism coems with influence over the corporate board and management.
+Unlike mutual funds and pensions, Hedge Fund activism comes with influence over the corporate board and management.
 This is because of HF managers have less regulation over capital and high incentives which also means high concentration in a smaller basket of companies.
 Hedge funds target value firms with low market value relative to book value, and are profitable with sound operating cash flows and return on assets.
 Target companies have lower payouts.

 Hostile takeovers (hostility includes a threatened or actual proxy contest, takeover, lawsuit, or public campaign that is openly confrontational) is less than 30% of cases.
 They are not short-term holders and they do not seek control.
 Average 9.1% and up to 31.5% stake.
 Reliance on management cooperation or shareholder cooperation, which is why high institutional holding and analyst coverage stocks are targets.
 Hedge funds often coordinate (22% of cases, by filing Schedule 13Ds) or act in tandem.